MichaelViveros/MichaelViveros.github.io/_posts/2016-08-25-random-word-generator-with-cordova-and-vuejs.md

 cordova requirements
 ```

 If missing requirements, see the [Cordova Docs for Android](https://cordova.apache.org/docs/en/latest/guide/platforms/android/) and the Help section at the bottom of the tutorial.
+This is definitely the hardest part of the tutorial.
+Just be patient and refer to the links mentioned.
+Once you get all the requirements working, the rest of the tutorial is a breeze.

 Build the app for Android: